magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/create-access-control-list-rule.md

 | `action` | Url of the page which needs to be display after click the menu.
 It should be in following format: `front_name/controller_path/action` |
 | `resource` | To restrict using ACL rule |

-The menu displays like below,
+The menu displays as follows:

 ![custom menu]({{ site.baseurl }}/common/images/ext-best-practices/custom_menu.png)

-### Restricting admin controllers:
+### Restrict admin controllers

 We can restrict the access to admin controllers by overriding the `_isAllowed` method of the `\Magento\Framework\App\Action\Action` class.